Avalanche rout Coyotes 7-1 in Game 5 to win 1st-round series

 Kadri scored two goals for the second straight game, both in the first period, and finished with five in the series.
 Samuel Girard also had a goal in the first and MacKinnon scored twice in 58 seconds of the second to put Colorado up 5-0.

 J.T.
-Compher had a goal and an assist, Nikita Zadorov also scored and Philipp Grubauer stopped 23 shots to clinch the series 4-1.
+Compher had a goal and an assist, Nikita Zadorov also scored and Philipp Grubauer stopped 23 shots.

+“We kept saying early in the series we were going to wear them down,” said Avalanche forward Gabriel Landeskog, who had two assists.
+“That was our game plan and we stuck to it.”

+Arizona overcame the distraction of general manager John Chayka resigning just before the postseason to get past Nashville in the Stanley Cup qualifiers.

+The Coyotes managed to keep the high-revving Avalanche mostly in check through the first three games behind goalie Darcy Kuemper, but were overmatched while being outscored 14-2 the final two games.

-Clayton Keller scored his fourth goal of the postseason for Arizona and Darcy Kuemper allowed six goals on 30 shots before being replaced by Antti Raanta in the third period.
+Clayton Keller scored his fourth goal of the postseason and Kuemper allowed six goals on 30 shots before being replaced by Antti Raanta in the third period.

+“It stinks.
+Anytime you lose it’s never fun and the way it went down, it’s going to be sour for a while,” Coyotes forward Derek Stepan said.
+“I hope that’s going to be fuel going into next season.”

 Arizona tried to stay alive in the series without two of its best offensive players.